linkerd/website/linkerd.io/content/2/features/multicluster_support.md

 Since all of our services are injected with the Linkerd Proxy we can now use metrics to analyze traffic across clusters.
-For example, you can take a look at the traffic split stats by running `linkerd stat ts`:
+For example, you can take a look at the traffic split stats by running `linkerd --context=local stat ts -n multicluster-test`:

 ```text
 NAME            APEX               LEAF                     WEIGHT   SUCCESS      RPS   LATENCY_P50   LATENCY_P95   LATENCY_P99